Thank you for reading our post, please rate this article at the end.

 The Scamp’s fiberglass exterior means it can withstand a great deal that might try to damage it.
 Several owners had noted that when out in torrential rain or damaging winds, not only did the Scamp Trailer withstand the assault, but when entered, they did not even find water leaks from the rain.

-Owners who went through natural disasters noted that the campers did well in the elements and provided shelter after the storm.
-These owners were very grateful for the durability of the Scamp and the peace and comfort it offered in these times of turmoil.
+Owners who had experienced natural disasters noted that the campers performed well in the elements and provided shelter after the storm.
+They were very grateful for the Scamp’s durability and the peace and comfort it offered in these times of turmoil.

-Situations, where wild animals may wreak havoc on tents or tent trailers, are not of concern to the Scamp owner, as the fiberglass does not allow those animals to cause any damage or harm.
-If an animal attempts, they cannot penetrate the fiberglass exterior.
+The Scamp owner is not concerned about situations where wild animals may wreak havoc on tents or tent trailers, as the fiberglass does not allow those animals to cause damage or harm.
+Even if an animal attempts to penetrate the fiberglass exterior, it cannot.

-The owner may be none the wiser of these attempts, as the Scamp is well-insulated, also.
-Exterior noises can be kept at bay when the Scamp is shut up in the evenings.
+The owner may not be aware of these attempts, as the Scamp is also well-insulated.
+When it is shut up in the evenings, exterior noises can be kept at bay.

-The reason that there are still Scamps available from the 70s is due to this durability.
-Owners can keep their campers for years, needing some maintenance as time passes.
-The Scamp can be an investment that pays back for years and years.
+Due to their durability, Scamps from the 1970s are still available.
+Owners can keep their campers for years, but they will need maintenance as time passes.
+The Scamp can be an investment that pays off for years and years.

 The manufacturer of the Scamp Trailer keeps a well-stocked supply of replacement parts that can be purchased.
 In this way, the trailer can get its upkeep and keep serving its purpose for even more years.